 Rising Temperatures and Sea Levels

-The Narragansett Bay watershed experiences dramatic physical and ecological and economic changes due to climate change.
-The water temperatures in Narragansett Bay have risen three degrees Fahrenheit during the last century and sea levels increased by seven inches.
-The warming pattern increases sea level rise speed which poses risks to coastal ecosystems together with public infrastructure and residential areas.
-Salt marshes face a high risk of drowning before they can adapt since rising sea levels threaten their existence which results in habitat destruction and biodiversity reduction.
-The advancing ocean water damages public access points and consumes beaches which negatively impacts local tourism and recreational activities and local economic activities.
+The Narragansett Bay watershed is experiencing dramatic physical, ecological, and economic changes driven by climate change.
+The water temperatures in Narragansett Bay have risen by 3 degrees Fahrenheit over the last century, and sea levels have increased by 7 inches.
+The warming pattern increases the rate of sea level rise, posing risks to coastal ecosystems, public infrastructure, and residential areas.
+Salt marshes face a high risk of drowning before they can adapt, as rising sea levels threaten their existence, leading to habitat destruction and biodiversity loss.
+The advancing ocean water damages public access points and erodes beaches, negatively impacting local tourism, recreational activities, and the local economy.

 Shifting Weather Patterns and Increased Flooding

 The watershed faces more powerful storms that occur more often while receiving heavier winter and spring rainfall and enduring longer late-summer to fall dry periods.
-Future studies predict a 55% rise in precipitation alongside coastal runoff that will create new problems for water quality management and infrastructure needs.
-Waterways across inland areas are causing neighborhood flooding while they carry pollutants through their rivers to overwhelm wastewater management facilities.
-The occurrence of intense weather conditions creates significant risks for homes and businesses and poses a threat to toxic substances and untreated sewage entering the Bay which would undo the water quality improvements made during past decades.
+Future studies predict a 55% increase in precipitation, along with coastal runoff, creating new challenges for water quality management and infrastructure needs.
+Waterways across inland areas are causing neighborhood flooding while carrying pollutants through their rivers, overwhelming wastewater management facilities.
+The occurrence of severe weather conditions creates significant risks to homes and businesses and poses a threat of toxic substances and untreated sewage entering the Bay, undoing the water quality improvements made over the past decades.

 Water Quality and Ecosystem Stress

-The reduction of nitrogen and phosphorus pollution through wastewater investments and regulations has been significant but climate change poses a threat to erase these achievements.
-The combination of rising sea levels and increased storm intensity threatens wastewater facilities located in low areas by causing facility damage and thus resulting in pathogen and pollutant releases.
-The ongoing fluid movement of the Bay served as an organic filtration system until the massive amounts of runoff and pollutants started overwhelming its natural capabilities.
-The deteriorating health state of fish habitats and shellfish beds and recreational waters threatens both commercial fisheries and public health.
+The reduction of nitrogen and phosphorus pollution through wastewater investments and regulations has been significant, but climate change poses a threat to erase these achievements.
+The combination of rising sea levels and increased storm intensity threatens wastewater facilities in low-lying areas by causing damage and releasing pathogenic and other pollutants.
+The ongoing flow of the Bay served as an organic filtration system until the massive amounts of runoff and pollutants overwhelmed its natural capacity.
+The deteriorating health state of fish habitats, shellfish beds, and recreational waters threatens both commercial fisheries and public health.

 Changing Species and Habitats

-The Bay experiences species diversity changes as the waters heat up and salinity patterns alter.
+The Bay experiences changes in species diversity as waters heat up and salinity patterns shift.
 The population of native species declines while heat-resistant species expand their range into the area.
 Resource management and conservation face new challenges because these changes break down established food webs and fisheries operations.
-The loss of salt marshes and other habitats along with native wildlife stress creates reduced storm surge and flooding resistance in the Bay.
+The loss of salt marshes and other habitats, along with native wildlife stress, creates reduced storm surge and flooding resistance in the Bay.

 Community and Infrastructure Adaptation

-People who live in areas surrounding Narragansett Bay must change their ways of life due to these new environmental conditions.
-The infrastructure developed under previous climate conditions such as roads, bridges, wastewater treatment facilities and recreational structures now faces rising risks of destruction from flooding.
-Several initiatives are currently moving forward to shift essential infrastructure and rebuild floodplains while upgrading stormwater systems but this work needs continuous financial backing.
+People who live in areas surrounding Narragansett Bay must change their way of life due to these new environmental conditions.
+The infrastructure developed under previous climate conditions, such as roads, bridges, wastewater treatment facilities, and recreational structures, now faces increased risks of flooding-related destruction.
+Several initiatives are currently underway to shift essential infrastructure, rebuild floodplains, and upgrade stormwater systems, but this work requires ongoing financial support.
 Moving homes and businesses inland has become a necessary action to protect safety and resilience.

 The Path Forward

 The Narragansett Bay watershed will thrive through both adaptation strategies and mitigation efforts.
-The future of climate change mitigation requires three essential actions: cutting our fossil fuel consumption and developing renewable sources of energy and strengthening building energy efficiency standards.
-The watershed’s vitality and resilience will increase through habitat restoration alongside expanded green infrastructure together with community adaptation support.
-Rhode Island together with its neighboring communities should protect this essential resource by viewing the Bay as a vital ecosystem while taking proactive measures.
+The future of climate change mitigation requires three essential actions: reducing our fossil fuel consumption, developing renewable energy sources, and strengthening building energy efficiency standards.
+The watershed’s vitality and resilience will increase through habitat restoration alongside expanded green infrastructure and community adaptation support.
+Rhode Island, together with its neighboring communities, should protect this essential resource by viewing the Bay as a vital ecosystem while taking proactive measures.